-Due to the great benefits of the keto diet, they are a widely used and effective option when losing weight, however, beyond the effects on weight and body fat, this option can offer other benefits.
+Due to the great health benefits of the keto diet, they are a widely used and effective option when losing weight, however, beyond the effects on weight and body fat, this option can offer other benefits.

 Drastically reducing sugar and processed food intake, limiting carbohydrate amounts, and returning to eating more healthy fats, as we did in the past, puts us on track for optimal physical and emotional health.

 Beyond the consequences of losing weight or controlling obesity that we know are not few, the keto diet by inducing the formation of ketone bodies can affect our health in different ways.
 There are many health benefits of the keto diet.

 We tell you the advantages of the keto diet backed by science, beyond weight loss.